 For me, Bohol has the perfect mix of beaches and incredible nature.
 Most of the beautiful beaches are located in the south of Panglao Island, which you can reach by crossing a bridge.
 Most of all I can recommend Alona Beach!

-Bohol’s landscape is Philippines at its best and ideally explored with a scooter.
-For all this it is definitely recommended to take a whole day.
+Bohol’s landscape is the Philippines at its best and ideally explored with a scooter.
+For all this, it is definitely recommended to take a whole day.

 Activities on Bohol

 Once you are on Bohol there are three things you shouldn’t miss out on: